FreesmTeam/FreesmLauncher/README.md

     <img src="https://repology.org/badge/vertical-allrepos/prismlauncher.svg" alt="Packaging status" align="right">
 </a>

-- All downloads and instructions for Prism Launcher can be found on our [Website](https://prismlauncher.org/download).
+- All downloads and instructions for Freesm Launcher can be found on our [Website] (not yet).
-- Last build status can be found in the [GitHub Actions](https://github.com/PrismLauncher/PrismLauncher/actions) tab (this also includes the pull requests status).
+- Release builds are located in [Github Releases](https://github.com/notwindstone/FreesmLauncher/releases) tab.
+- You can also install development builds.

 ### Development Builds